-Local management No lemon sole specific management but regulations for netting and trawling.
-EU legislation No EU minimum conservation reference size.
-A Total Allowable Catch quota has been established as combined species with witch, but it does not cover the whole ICES assessment area and does not cover the Sussex IFCA district.
+The Sussex IFCA Minimum Size Byelaw 2021 sets the minimum size Local management for lemon sole at 25cm.
+Additionally, there are regulations for netting and trawling that impact fishing for lemon sole.
+No EU minimum conservation reference size.
+EU legislation A Total Allowable Catch quota has been established as combined species with witch, but it does not cover the whole ICES assessment area and does not cover the Sussex IFCA district.